 Waterfall With Turquoise River

 Depending on the season, Sri Gethuk Waterfall can form 3-5 water streams at once.
-The waterfalls seeping into the limestone rocks below before begin to flow toward the river.
+The waterfalls seep into the limestone rocks below before beginning to flow toward the river.
 There is a big rock with a wide surface between the waterfall and the river.
 And the water flows through it.